LuiseFreese/blog/iceberg-model.md

 Digitalization needs to be the accelerator on that, but can never be the main driver.
 We need a new approach to think about work in general.

+* one step to achieve transformation, accelerated by digitalization could be M365
+* just rolling out M365 won't solve our Vuca problems
+* we need to see the bigger picture to figure out with which part M365 can help
+* if we face oldworld problems, we won't solve them with assigning licenses to users

 ## approach to solve the issue:

-Before we can change it, we first need to understand it and get the bigger picture of the situation we are facing.
+Before we can change how we do an M 365 project to solve our oldworld problems it, we first need to understand old and desired new ways of working and get the bigger picture of the situation we are facing.
 A good tool to facilitate deeper thinking is the iceberg model.

 ### whats is the iceberg model